node-blue/node-blue/README.md

 ## TODO

--   [ ] Handle newly added, updated, or changed nodes at runtime
 -   [ ] Generate and export type declarations
 -   [ ] Handle errors more gracefully
 -   [ ] Add some colour to the CLI's output?